shecodesvietnam/SheCodesVietnam/README.md

 # [SheCodesVietnam] (http://www.shecodesvn.tech/)

-This is the repository for SheCodesVietnam's website .
+This is the repository for SheCodesVietnam's website.

 ## Communication